bdastur/notes/aws/readme.md

 * Remember to update your route table to point to the NAT gateway for traffic from private subnet to flow out the NAT gateway.

-### VPC Security (Network ACL and Security Groups)
-* Your VPC automatically comes with a default network ACL and by default it allows all outbound and inbound traffic.
-* You can create a custom network ACL.
-By default the custom network ACL denies all inbound and outbound traffic until you add rules.
-* Each subnet in your VPC must be associated with a network ACL.
-If you do not explicitly associate a subnet with a network ACL, the subnet is automatically associated with the default network ACL.
-* You can associate a network ACL with multiple subnets, however a subnet can be associated to only one network ACL at a time.
-* A network ACL contains a numbered list of rules, that is evaulated in order with the lowest numbered rule.
-* A network ACL is stateless.
-It has separate inbound and outbound rules.
-And each rule can allow or deny traffic.
-* When you want to explicitly deny certain traffic you have to add a rule to a network ACL.
-You cannot use a SG.

-**Ephemeral Ports**
-* To cover the different types of clients that might initiate traffic to
-  public facing instances in your VPC, you can open ephemeral ports 1025-65535.
-However you can also add rules to your ACL to deny traffic on any malicious ports within that range.
-* Remember to place DENY rules earlier in table than ALLOW rules that open the wide range of ephemeral ports.

 ### VPC Flowlogs: